rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 You can also update or cancel the request, and use the corresponding status message to track the status of the request, including how much priority was actually given.

-To understand how this status relates to ETSI/J2735, please see the `wiki <https://github.com/rsmp-nordic/rsmp_sxl_traffic_lights/wiki/Signal-priority-and-ETSI-J2735>`_.
+To understand how this command relates to ETSI/J2735, please see the `wiki <https://github.com/rsmp-nordic/rsmp_sxl_traffic_lights/wiki/Signal-priority-and-ETSI-J2735>`_.

 Activating signal priority is expected to provide more green time for a particular movement